Infertility Treatment Options: What is available and what is right for you?

 Who Does IVF or ICSI?

 IVF is a well-known and common procedure most often done for men or women who are affected by infertility.
 If a man is infertile, IVF can be done using donor sperm and if a woman is infertile, IVF can be done using donor eggs.
-For more on IVF, read here.
+Follow the link to read more about the IVF treatment process.

 If there are any abnormalities or interferences with your normal reproductive functions, reproductive surgery is an infertility treatment to consider.
 Surgery can be done to try and fix or better your functions, so you may try and conceive naturally.
 However, sometimes it cannot be done under certain circumstances, or surgery is just not enough.